Select Page

-Size is the major difference between males and females.
+Size is the biggest difference between males and females.
 Unlike most animals, female bald eagles are larger than males, with a larger back-facing talon and deeper beak.
 A female’s wingspan can be over 2 feet wider, although this is hard to see unless looking at a pair.
 Females also have a lower-pitched call than males.

 Size